Passing (association football): The public schools of England (early 19th century) and the Cambridge Rules

 The public schools of England had developed their own forms of football since at least the Fifteenth century and these were subsequently very influential in the formulation of the 1863 first first-ever rules of modern Association Football by the Football Association.
 Many English public school football games involved dribbling and players were often very skillful at this art.
 Passing was certainly part of some games, as can be seen in the game of rugby football.
 The value of passing the ball in these various games depended upon the offside rule in that particular code.
 Some public school games kept a very tight offside rule, thus making forward passing worthless.
 Some rules, however, allowed for forward passing so long as there were more than 3 opposition players behind the ball.
 This rule permitted the positioning of players ahead of the ball.
 Such passing was called "passing on" and some players became deft at spying gaps to move the ball forward to teammates.
 This is noteworthy for marking the origins of forward passing.
 The earliest evidence of an offside rule resembling modern rules and permitting the forward pass comes in 1847 from Eton College: This stated that "A player is considered 'sneaking' [an old, and probably more logical, word for being offside] when only three or less than three of the opposite side are before him and the ball behind him, and in such a case, he may not kick the ball."
 Similarly, the Cambridge Rules of 1856 (and probably earlier versions) permitted such passing on.

 The adoption at Cambridge of a loose offside rule marks the beginning of a split into two football games: one a more physical, handling game with a tight offside law (Rugby Football) and the other involving less handling and physical contact with a loose offside law (Association football from 1863).
 Such rules permitting the forward pass opened the door to more complex combination of passes.

 In 1856 Lancing College created its own code of football which was regarded as a means of fostering teamwork.

 During FA meetings to discuss the development of the rules of soccer before 1867 there is evidence that representatives of Charterhouse and Westminster School (whose football games did not involve handling) were advocates of the forward pass.
 As a result of these schools' enthusiasm for a "loose" offside rule, forward passing was not forbidden under the subsequent versions of the FA's rules and the original Cambridge rules offside rule was introduced to the FA rules in 1867.
-An offside rule had not been specified in the 1863 rules and, presumably, these would have been decided between teams prior to matches.